MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 You need to address concerns regarding your current infrastructure.
 You have an outdated operational model, a limited use of automation, and Information Security team concerns regarding additional controls that should be applied to Azure VMs running Windows Server-based workloads.
 You have decided to develop and implement an automated deployment and configuration process for Azure VMs running Windows Server.

 The process will involve Azure Resource Manager (ARM) templates and OS configuration through Azure VM extensions.
-It will also incorporate additional security protection mechanisms beyond those already applied to on-premises systems, such as application whitelisting through AppLocker, file integrity checks, and adaptive network/DDoS protection.
+It will also incorporate additional security protection mechanisms beyond those already applied to on-premises systems, such as application allow lists through AppLocker, file integrity checks, and adaptive network/DDoS protection.
 You will also leverage JIT functionality to restrict administrative access to Azure VMs to public IP address ranges associated with the London headquarters.

 Your goal is to deploy and configure Azure VMs running Windows Server in the manner that satisfies manageability and security requirements.